-At least 1 dead in London Bridge incident
+Police say terror attack in London, reports of fatalities

 Multiple witnesses reported a vehicle veering off the road and hitting several pedestrians; others also said they saw a man with a knife.

-London’s Metropolitan Police said armed officers were at two scenes – on the bridge and the nearby Borough Market, a busy area of restaurants and bars.

-Witnesses reported a vehicle hitting pedestrians and seeing injured people on the ground on the bridge.
+Witnesses reported seeing injured people on the ground on the bridge.
 One, Holly Jones, told the BBC a white van veered off the road and struck as many as six people.
 She said she saw at least four or five people on the ground.

 Another witness, Will Heaven, said he saw people who appeared to have been hit, and one being put into an ambulance.